 AG's Office & Port Neches police chief detail child porn arrest.
-PN fire chief bails out. - Port Arthur News
+PN fire chief bails out & has been fired. - Port Arthur News

 Nelson, 54, posted a $50,000 bond and has been released from Jefferson County Jail.

-He has been suspended from his post, and assistant fire chief Mike Stegall has been designated acting fire chief, a city leader said.
+He has been terminated from his post, and assistant fire chief Mike Stegall has been designated acting fire chief, a city leader said.

 Nelson was hired in 2016 and replaced former fire chief Stephen Curran.